kalekundert/bind_dna/notebook/validate_cdna_display/via_splint_ligation/replicate_doshi2014/linker_with_click_handle/notes.rst

     shouldn't be a substrate for lambda exonuclease or T4 RNA ligase, since it isn't phosphorylated.

-  - DBCOTEG_: the DBCO is basically attached to iSp9_, and the DBCO moiety itself has 9 heavy atoms leading up to the alkyne, so this effectively includes an iSp18_ spacer.
+  - 5DBCOTEG_: the DBCO is basically attached to iSp9_, and the DBCO moiety itself has 9 heavy atoms leading up to the alkyne, so this effectively includes an iSp18_ spacer.
 The azide is also on a fairly long liker.